genius-systems/gameta/docs/docs/commands/0.2/commands.md

 Bolded flags/arguments indicate that they are required, while italicised arguments indicate that they accept multiple arguments
 ___

+## gameta

+Main CLI group, loads .meta files and delegates subcommands to other groups

+### Arguments

+* --project-dir / -d: Absolute path to a metarepository, defaults to the current working directory

 ## gameta init